vnukovmikhail/rust-calc/README.md

 ## Information

-### This is just easy calculator written with rust.
+### This is just programs written with rust.
 Nothing special, its very simple.

 ## Installation